Complaints about voter IDs, ballots, long lines in U.S. election

 Multiple problems were reported in New Jersey and New York, where Sandy crashed ashore eight days ago.

-"There's just one word to describe the experience in New Jersey, and that is a catastrophe," said Barbara Arnwine, director of the Lawyers' Committee for Civil Rights Under Law.
+"There's just one word to describe the experience in New Jersey, and that is a catastrophe," Arnwine told reporters.